 - 1. Come to class prepared for the scheduled subject or activities. - 2.
-Behave in a manner that does not interrupt classroom or laboratory activities. - Examples of disruptive behavior include frequent tardiness, leaving early, private conversations during class, and inappropriate or offensive behavior or language. - 3.
-Electronic devices i.e. cellular phones, tablets, laptops, smart watches, radios, and other electronic devices such as two-way pagers must be off during classroom and laboratory activities, except during supervised use for classroom activities as approved or directed by your instructor. - 1st Infraction - Written Warning
+Behave in a manner that does not interrupt classroom or laboratory activities. - Examples of disruptive behavior include frequent tardiness, leaving early, private conversations during class, and inappropriate or offensive behavior or language, and texting or other social media during class. - 3.
+Electronic devices i.e. cellular phones, tablets, laptops, smart watches, radios, and other electronic devices such as two-way pagers must be off during classroom and laboratory activities, except during supervised use for classroom activities as approved or directed by your instructor.

+1st Infraction